 Business Education/ Open Workshops

-business classes provided for Arts Entrepreneurs in any arts genre taught be Keshet faculty, local business educators, and visiting guest instructors; open to public at affordable rates / free for KIIC members
+business classes provided for Arts Entrepreneurs in any arts genre taught by Keshet faculty, local business educators, and visiting guest instructors

 Consignment-based product sales

 KIIC members can offer their products for sale within Keshet’s gift shop, for a consistent retail presence.
 KIIC members can also present “launches” or other sales events/receptions for their new product lines to drive sales.

 Feedback and continued evolution of the KIIC Program

 KIIC is a living, breathing, and evolving program (since we are living, breathing, evolving artists and arts organizations)!

 What are you missing as an arts entrepreneur?
 How can we help?
 Please keep us informed of your ideas, needs, challenges, successes, etc!
 Thank you!